 Minor because: The NRC has reviewed and approved the revision of the standard used to create the procedures and the applicant has verified that there is no reduction in commitment.

-Greater-than-minor if: The changes, or use of an alternate standard, reduce the commitments in the QAPD that accepted by the NRC.
+Greater-than-minor if: The changes, or use of an alternate standard, reduce the commitments in the QAPD that would not be accepted by the NRC.

 4. Design Control